samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 ### Preparing a MongoDB Instance

 After defining the basic structure of both your backend and frontend applications, you will need to initialise a MongoDB instance to persist your users' data.
-There are many options to create a new MongoDB instanc.
+There are many options to create a new MongoDB instance.
 For example:

-1. You can install MongoDB in your development machine, but this would make the process of upgrading to newer versions harder.
+1. You can install MongoDB on your development machine, but this would make the process of upgrading to newer versions harder.
 2. You can use a MongoDB service like [MLab](https://mlab.com/), but this is a little extreme and slow for the development machine.
 3. You can use Docker to initialise a container with a MongoDB instance.